Frequently Asked Questions

 My organization is interested in applying for grant resources from this Fund.
 Can we be considered?

 We understand the COVID-19 outbreak is impacting nonprofits in many ways, including increased demand for their services, lost revenue due to closures and cancellations, as well as other challenges.
 We are working closely with United Way of Greater Capital Region and our partners to ensure that the grants awarded meet the critical needs in communities disproportionately impacted by COVID-19.
 Funding will be provided to organizations located and operating in Albany, Rensselaer, Saratoga and Schenectady Counties.
 The committee will also consider supporting nonprofits operating in the surrounding counties of Columbia, Fulton, Greene, Montgomery, Schoharie, Warren, and Washington.
 In order to move resources quickly, we are not hosting a formal application process for the Fund.
-You may fill out this online form to make sure we are aware of your needs and can keep them in mind as the granting process progresses.
+You may email us at firstname.lastname@example.org to make sure we are aware of your needs and can keep them in mind as the granting process progresses.

 I want to donate.
 Can I restrict my funding to a prioritized grantee?